HarishAtGitHub/harishatgithub.github.com/_posts/2015-12-20-public-key-private-key.md

 When one person A sends information to another person B, he wanted his information to be [tamper-proof](http://www.thefreedictionary.com/tamperproof) (Designed to prevent tampering or provide evidence of tampering).
 He is not worried if the information can be read or not.
-But only thing he is bothered about, is that it should not be manipulated by anyone in the middle.
+But only thing he is bothered about is that, it should not be manipulated by anyone in the middle.